Zoliverling/Transformer_Paper_Presentation/README.md

 <details>
   <summary>What are GLUs (Gated Linear Units)?</summary>

-GLUs are a type of neural network component that controls the flow of information through the network by applying a gating mechanism to linear units.
-This gating mechanism allows the model to learn which parts of the information to pass through and which to block, potentially leading to more efficient learning process.
+Gated Linear Units (GLUs) are elements within neural networks designed to better manage how information flows through the model.
+At their core, GLUs perform a simple yet effective operation: they take two linear projections of the input data.
+Before combining these projections, one undergoes a transformation by a sigmoid function, effectively turning it into a gate.
+This gate then determines how much of the other linear projection’s information should be allowed to pass through.
+By doing so, GLUs give the network the ability to selectively focus on more relevant pieces of information while disregarding the rest, which can significantly enhance the learning efficiency of the model.

   </details><br>

-The GLU Variants utilize the similar machanism to control the flow of information with different activation function.
+The GLU Variants utilize the similar machanism to control the flow of information by using different non-linear (or even linear) functions in place of sigmoid.

 **GLU**:
 $$\text{GLU}(x, W, V, b, c) = \sigma(xW + b) \otimes (xV + c)$$